 Generally, when people see a blind woman, they sympathize with her instead of recognizing her capabilities to do a lot of things.
 If our society’s perspective towards differently-abled people changes, then I will know that the idea has given a positive impact.

-Furthermore, another measure would be to see fall in an unemployment rate of people with disability.
+Furthermore, another measure would be to see a fall in the unemployment rate of people with disabilities.

-6. Do you consider yourself as a social entrepreneur?
+7. Do you consider yourself a social entrepreneur?

 Currently, I am an activist for disabled people.
 There is a lot to do before I can be tagged as a social entrepreneur, but I would like to believe I am headed in that direction.

-For more information about Inclusion for people with disability, contact Bijay Tamang at email@example.com.
+For more information about Inclusion for people with disabilities, contact Bijay Tamang at firstname.lastname@example.org.

 Interviewed by Sadikshya Shrestha